A Little History

 In 1993, FSO reassessed its focus and changed its mission statement to include not just protection of the southern sea otter, but sea otters throughout their north Pacific range, and all sea otter habitat.

-Currently, Friends of the Sea Otter (FSO) has two full time staff, one part time staff person, and a board of ten people and more than 5,000 members and supporters world-wide.
+Currently, Friends of the Sea Otter (FSO) has more than 5,000 members and supporters world-wide.
 As the nucleus of the organization, our members and supporters enable us to accomplish the many programs and activities necessary to protect the sea otter and its habitat.
 Through their membership dues and contributions we are one step closer to ensuring that sea otters throughout their range never face the the threat of extinction again.

 FSO has worked over the last 10 years towards securing the passage of the Southern Sea Otter Research and Recovery Act—FSO has played a leadership role in revising the Southern Sea Otter Research and Recovery Act.
 Congressman Sam Farr introduced revised legislation early in the 111th Congress.
 Various drafts of the legislation have been developed over the years with Committee staff by a broad coalition of stakeholders and has been widely supported.
 FSO, alongside multiple other sea otter advocacy groups signed onto a letter of support of the bill.
 Unfortunately, current progress on the passage of this bill is at a stand still under the 113th Congress.
 It is possible that one day this legislation will pass that will provide for research and conservation funding for sea otters in California.